Nuclear weapon: Governance, control, and law

+Nuclear warfare is widely considered a global catastrophic risk.
 Because they are weapons of mass destruction, the proliferation and possible use of nuclear weapons are important issues in international relations and diplomacy.
 In most countries, the use of nuclear force can only be authorized by the head of government or head of state.
 (Note: In the United States, the President and the Secretary of Defense, acting as the National Command Authority, must jointly authorize the use of nuclear weapons.)
 Despite controls and regulations governing nuclear weapons, there is an inherent danger of "accidents, mistakes, false alarms, blackmail, theft, and sabotage".

 In the late 1940s, lack of mutual trust prevented the United States and the Soviet Union from making progress on arms control agreements.
-The Russell–Einstein Manifesto was issued in London on July 9, 1955, by Bertrand Russell in the midst of the Cold War.
+The Russell–Einstein Manifesto was issued in London on 9 July 1955, by Bertrand Russell in the midst of the Cold War.
 It highlighted the dangers posed by nuclear weapons and called for world leaders to seek peaceful resolutions to international conflict.
-The signatories included eleven pre-eminent intellectuals and scientists, including Albert Einstein, who signed it just days before his death on April 18, 1955.
+The signatories included eleven preeminent intellectuals and scientists, including Albert Einstein, who signed it just days before his death on 18 April 1955.
 A few days after the release, philanthropist Cyrus S. Eaton offered to sponsor a conference—called for in the manifesto—in Pugwash, Nova Scotia, Eaton's birthplace.
 This conference was to be the first of the Pugwash Conferences on Science and World Affairs, held in July 1957.

 By the 1960s, steps were taken to limit both the proliferation of nuclear weapons to other countries and the environmental effects of nuclear testing.
 The Partial Nuclear Test Ban Treaty (1963) restricted all nuclear testing to underground nuclear testing, to prevent contamination from nuclear fallout, whereas the Treaty on the Non-Proliferation of Nuclear Weapons (1968) attempted to place restrictions on the types of activities signatories could participate in, with the goal of allowing the transference of non-military nuclear technology to member countries without fear of proliferation.